Six Boss Behaviors that Drive Your Team Members Bonkers

 I was called into coach an executive who struggled with confronting difficult issues.
 She was technically competent and incredibly experienced and well-educated, however, her aversion to ever talking about business problems or needed improvements was driving a wedge between her and her team.
 The common description of her approach was, “That’s an important topic and we will absolutely talk about it at the right time.”
 As you might imagine, it was never quite the right time.

 Provide ample opportunity for your team members to voice concerns and share ideas on improvements.
 While some of the conversations might be challenging, your role is offer support and to help knock down barriers to progress, not to be the barrier.

 6. Storing Up Feedback and then Dumping it All at Once

-This particular manager is the one who shows up at your annual performance review and unloads everything you did wrong starting with the time period immediately following last year’s review.
-This “dump truck” feedback is not only worthless, but demoralizing to the receiver.
+This particular manager is the one who shows up at your annual performance review and unloads everything you did the wrong start with the time period immediately following last year’s review.
+This “dump truck” feedback is not only worthless but demoralizing to the receiver.

 Recognize that feedback has a short-lived shelf life.
 And remember that the purpose of feedback is to eliminate or improve negative workplace behaviors and to strengthen positive behaviors.
 Deliver feedback as close to the observed behavior as possible and always focus the behavior on the business, not the person.